 The playgrounds are…ok, but we much prefer the equipment at the nearby Saint-Malo Park which is bright and colourful and all together in the same area.
 But the new splash pad now makes this a destination park for residents of the island!

-Psssst, if you live nearby, the borough also opened another splash pad this summer at Robert-Sauvé Park in Sainte-Genevieve.
-You can that review HERE.
+-If you live nearby, the borough also opened another splash pad recently at Robert-Sauvé Park in Sainte-Genevieve.
+You can read that review HERE.

 |Toddler park (2-5)||✓|